Skip to main content

 The Liquid Assets Waiting Period

-If you have savings or liquid assets above $5,500 (single) or $11,000 (partnered), you will face a Liquid Assets Waiting Period (LAWP) of up to 13 weeks before payments start.
-Liquid assets include money in bank accounts, shares, term deposits, and any redundancy payout you have already received.
-For example, if you are single with $18,000 in savings, your waiting period is calculated as ($18,000 minus $5,500) divided by $500 equals 25 days (roughly 4 weeks).
-If you have already spent your redundancy on essential bills, gather evidence — receipts and bank statements — as Centrelink may reduce your waiting period if funds were used for reasonable living expenses like rent, mortgage payments, or medical costs.
+For example, if you're single with $18,000 in savings, your waiting period is calculated as ($18,000 minus $5,500) divided by $500 equals 25 days (roughly 4 weeks).
+If you've already spent your redundancy on essential bills, gather evidence — receipts and bank statements — as Centrelink may reduce your waiting period if funds were used for reasonable living expenses like rent, mortgage payments, or medical costs.

 Rent Assistance and Other Add-On Payments